 Topical therapies available without a prescription include salicylic acid, a keratolytic that unblocks pores by removing keratin plugs available in many cleansers and other skincare products, and benzoyl peroxide, which has antibacterial effects and is available without a prescription in gel or wash formations at strengths of 2.5-10%.

-Tretinoin is a keratolytic that may help to prevent reblocking of pores and can suppress inflammation.
-It is usually prescribed in low strengths or for use on alternate days, as it can initially be quite irritating to the skin.
+Topical retinoids inhibit sebum production, reducing the likelihood of pores being blocked in the first place.
+It is usually prescribed in low strengths or for use on alternate days, as it can initially be quite irritating to the skin due to the drying effect.
 Although it is a topical treatment, it is still considered teratogenic, and should not be prescribed to women who are trying to conceive, are pregnant or are breastfeeding.10

 Anti-androgenic options include the oral contraceptive pill and spironolactone.
 These are options for mild-moderate acne in women.